 email@example.com, ext.
 23

-Rebekah has over a decade of experience in fundraising and communications for Boston non-profit organizations, with a heavy emphasis on institutional grants strategy, writing, and stewardship.
-In addition to teaching in the Boston Public Schools system, Rebekah has advanced the development programs of Greater Boston Legal Services and the City of Somerville Youth Program, and prior to joining Families First, she managed fundraising and communications for Hyde Square Task Force.
-She holds a BA in Urban Studies from Brown University and an MEd from Lesley University and continues to work part-time as an independent consultant.
-Her past and present clients include Critical Explorers and Encuentro Diaspora Latina.
-She is a single mom to an eight-year-old son.
+Rebekah has been with Families First since 2011.
+She has nearly 15 years’ experience in fundraising and communications for Boston non-profit organizations, with an emphasis on institutional grants strategy, writing, and stewardship.
+She has advanced the development programs of Greater Boston Legal Services and the City of Somerville Youth Program, and prior to joining Families First, she managed fundraising and communications for Hyde Square Task Force.
+As an independent fundraising consultant, Rebekah has served clients including Critical Explorers and Encuentro Diaspora Latina.
+She also taught at the elementary school level for several years in the Boston Public Schools.
+She holds a BA in Urban Studies from Brown University and an MEd from Lesley University, and she is a single mom to an nine-year-old son.

 Curriculum & Training Specialist

 Maureen is a developmental psychologist whose professional expertise includes child development, parent support and education, and promotion of healthy parent-child relationships.
 She co-directed the Brazelton Touchpoints Center at Children’s Hospital of Boston, taught at Bentley College, consulted with numerous juvenile product companies, and is the author of the parenting series Watch Me Grow: I’m One-Two-Three (Harper Collins, 2002).
 She has also written widely on parenting topics, is a regular source for national parenting publications, and has several years’ media experience in radio and television.
 Maureen holds degrees in Psychology/Child Development from Brown University (BA, 1983), Temple University (MA, 1985), and the University of Minnesota (PhD, 1991).
 She serves on the Boston Leadership Advisory Board of Room to Grow and volunteers for cancer support programs at South Shore Hospital.
 Maureen lives with her husband and twin sons in Canton, MA.